Mapping Vertices to Texels

 attributes.addAttribute('texPosition', 4, 2, texPositions);

-The texture-mapped square appears in the left panel of this renderer, and the complete texture is shown in the right panel:
+The texture-mapped square appears in the left panel of this renderer, and the same square is shown unwrapped and in wireframe in the right panel:

-Observe that changing a vertex's texture coordinates has no impact on its spatial position.
+Observe that changing a vertex's texture coordinates has no impact on its spatial properties—only its color.
 The square steadfastly remains a square, even if its unwrapping is not a square.

 Unwrapping a square onto a texture does not require much effort or imagination since it is already flat.
 Sophisticated models require a more surgical approach and are usually unwrapped in a 3D modeling application, where a mixture of algorithms and manual editing are used to place vertices on the texture.